Pacific Access Category Resident Visa

 Warning

 If there are any mistakes in your identity details, your application will be delayed.
-We may also decline your application or refuse you entry to New Zealand.
+We might also decline your application or refuse you entry to New Zealand.

-Make sure your photos are acceptable for a New Zealand visa.
+Make sure your photos are also acceptable for a New Zealand visa.

 Organise proof for your partner and dependent children, if required